sheeptechnologies/crader/docs/faqs.md

 - .php
 - .html, .css

 Semantic tagging via Tree-sitter queries is currently provided for Python, JavaScript, and TypeScript.
-SCIP relations require the installed indexers (see [Roadmap](roadmap.md) for the current bottleneck and Mycelium plan).
+SCIP relations require the installed indexers.

 ## Why PostgreSQL instead of a separate vector database?